Lower Milford Township, Pennsylvania: Transportation

 As of 2022, there were 73.87 mi of public roads in Lower Milford Township, of which 3.30 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 21.06 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 49.51 mi were maintained by the township.

-Interstate 476 follows the Pennsylvania Turnpike's Northeast Extension through the northern and eastern parts of Lower Milford Township on a southeast-northwest alignment.
+Interstate 476 follows the Pennsylvania Turnpike's Northeast Extension through the northern and eastern parts of Lower Milford Township on a southeast–northwest alignment.
 However, the nearest interchange is in neighboring Milford Township in Bucks County.
 No other numbered highways serve the township.
-Main thoroughfares include Church View Road, Kings Highway, Limeport Pike, Palm Road, Spinnerstown Road, Steinburg Road and Zionsville Road.
+Main thoroughfares include Church View Road, Kings Highway, Limeport Pike, Palm Road, Spinnerstown Road, Steinsburg Road, and Zionsville Road.